How Hospice support works

 Holistic Palliative Care

-This includes management of our patient's pain and other symptoms, as well as engaging in conversations of honesty, truth and courageousness with patients and their whanau, their families.
+This includes management of our patient's pain and other symptoms, as well as engaging in conversations of honesty, truth and courageousness with patients and their family/whanau.

 We work closely with our patients and their families/whanau to enable our patients to continue to live with meaning and purpose in their lives.